rkforest/global-climate-classification-changes/README.md

 ---

-## Overview

- The primary outputs of this project are:
-  + tables summarizing:
-    + recent and reference period temperature and precipitation data
-    + derived climate classification determinants for each period
-    + climate group classification results for each period
-    + classification shifts, comparing recent and reference periods
-  + global maps visualizing:
-    + reference period climate data, and changes in the recent period
-    + climate classification group results for each classification method
-    + classifications shifts, comparing recent and reference periods

-This project uses **ERA5 reanalysis climate data**.

----

 ## Workflow

 This project uses a multi-step pipeline::

-1. **Download ERA5 Data** –
+1. **Data Acquistion**
-  + Download and save ERA5 climate reanalysis datasets.
+  + Download and save ERA5 climate reanalysis gridded data.
-2. **Aggregate Climate Period Data** –
-  + Compute climate period averages (temperature & precipitation).
-3. **Derive Classification Determinants** –
-  + Derive aggregate seasonal/annual statistics required for classification.
-4. **Apply Köppen-Trewartha classification system**
+2. **Climate Aggregation**
+  + Convert multi-year monthly data into climatological averages for each grid cell.
+3. **Determinant Calculation**
+  + Calculate the classification determinants required by the Köppen–Trewartha system.
+4. **Climate Classification**
-  + Apply Koppen-Trewartha classification definitions to all grid cells.
+  + Apply the Köppen–Trewartha sytem to assign each grid cell its climate group and type.
-5. **Analyze Classification Changes**
+5. **Change Analysis**
-  + Identify and visualize classification changes between periods.
+  + Quantify, analyze, and map the shifts in classification between the climate periods.

 ---